nathan815/PowerShell-Formatter/README.md

 # PowerShell-Formatter
 Script to format your PowerShell scripts using PSScriptAnalyzer.
 Used as a Git pre-commit hook and in CI pipelines.

+## Installation
+Simply copy the `FormatCode.ps1` script to your repository.

+To install the required dependency (PSScriptAnalyzer) on your machine, run `./FormatCode.ps1 -InstallDependencies`.

 ## Usage

 ### Format Code